 It has been defined that 75% of the main engine power is entered in the EEDI calculation.
-To induce no confusion in the calculation framework, it has therefore also been defined to take into account 75% of the shaft power take off / take in (as electrical power [kW] as displayed on the name plate of the shaft generator/motor).
+To induce no confusion in the calculation framework, it has therefore also been defined to take into account 75% of the shaft power take off.